enthought/traits-futures/docs/source/guide/advanced.rst

 Message types
 ~~~~~~~~~~~~~

-In general, a message sent from the background to the foreground has two parts:
+In general, the message sent from the background task to the future can be any
+Python object, and the future can interpret the sent object in any way that it
+likes.
+However, the |BaseFuture| base class that we'll use below provides a
+default dispatcher for messages, and that dispatcher expects those messages to
-a message type, and an optional message argument.
-The message type should be a
+have the form ``(message_type, message_args)``.
+Here the message type should be
-string, while the message argument can be any Python object (though it should
+a string that's valid as a Python identifier, while the message argument can be
-usually be pickleable and immutable).
+any Python object (though it should usually be pickleable and immutable).

 We first define named constants representing our three message types.
 This
 isn't strictly necessary, but it makes the code cleaner.